YusiZhang/yusizhang.github.io/source/_posts/2015-10-07-the-clojure-ide-cursive-in-intellij.md

 If everything goes right, you can see the "clojuredemo.jar" in the /target folder.

-## Invode and Debug clojure code in Java module
+## Invoke and Debug clojure code in Java module

 In the java-demo module, add Jar dependency for clojuredemo.jar.
 And change your DemoJava.java file to this: